5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 After wrapping, allow the shades to dry for about 30 minutes

-Step 5: Remove the balls
+Step 5: Remove the Balls

 Take your utility knife and carefully pierce a hole in the ball